-The simple fact is that large businesses couldn’t run their social media accounts without them – and I believe they are a resource which small businesses could find a useful asset to help them manage their social media accounts.
+The simple fact is that large businesses couldn’t run their social media accounts without them – and I believe they are a tool which small businesses could find a useful asset to help them manage their business.
 Here’s why.

 What is a social media content calendar?